-Advance your BA skills.
-Earn PDUs and more—all for free.
+Advance your BA skills!
 Don’t miss the most popular Business Analysis event of the year!
-Over 13,000 attend.
-Registration is FREE.
 We’re sharing career journeys and talking about the hottest BA and agile BA topics.
-Register now to attend the only event designed with your future in mind to help you get ahead.
+Catch these sessions from the only event designed with your future in mind to help you get ahead.

 This session will give you a unique perspective in the possibility of using lean and agile in unison, not only to all kinds of projects, but at overall organizational project management, as well as a top down view on your organization as a Lean-Agile (LeAgile) Organization.
 The session will endeavor to link the conceptualizations from top-down as well as bottom-up approaches to enable audience get a wholesome picture of a LeAgile Organization.

 How are processes developed today and where does the customer fall within your processes?
 Is the customer simply a participant in your internal processes, or is her desired outcome your focus?
 Do you use automation to facilitate design and adherence?
 What about collaboration with the employees who know the processes the best; those performing the work?
 In this video lecture, we describe Agile Process Design and why this approach is important to both Project Managers (part of the deliverables) and Business Analysts (focus on needs).
 Explicit approaches will be highlighted in this webinar, including examples of how processes are designed in an agile way.

 Through this session we'll dig deeper into the Business Agility Health radar and discover the 4 critical elements needed for designing successful business agility transformations.